New call-to-action

-Research into behavior and learning in PWS continues to provide valuable insights into how individuals with PWS experience the world and how caregivers can better support them.
-Two research studies explore important aspects of how individuals with PWS manage routine, cope with change, and learn new skills.
+Research into learning and behavior in PWS continues to provide valuable insights into how individuals with PWS experience the world and how caregivers can better support them.
+Two research studies explore important aspects of how individuals with PWS learn new skills, manage routine, and cope with change.

 Together, these findings highlight strategies that may help individuals with PWS build coping skills and learn more effectively.